Aliases for FGF8 Gene

 GeneCards Summary for FGF8 Gene

 FGF8 (Fibroblast Growth Factor 8 (Androgen-Induced)) is a Protein Coding gene.
-Diseases associated with FGF8 include hypogonadotropic hypogonadism 6 with or without anosmia and kallmann syndrome 6.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include growth factor activity and type 1 fibroblast growth factor receptor binding.
+Diseases associated with FGF8 include kallmann syndrome 6 and fgf8-related isolated gonadotropin-releasing hormone deficiency.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include growth factor activity and fibroblast growth factor receptor binding.
 An important paralog of this gene is FGF18.

 UniProtKB/Swiss-Prot for FGF8 Gene